esrf-bliss/Lima-camera-basler/doc/index.rst

 Configuration
 ``````````````

-- First you have to setup ip addresse of the Basler Camera by using *IpConfigurator* (/opt/pylon/bin/IpConfigurator)
+- First you have to setup ip addresse of the Basler Camera by using *IpConfigurator* (/opt/pylon/bin/IpConfigurator) or by matching the MAC address with a choosen IP into the DHCP.

 - Then in the Basler Tango device set the property *cam_ip_address* to the address previously set.

-- If you are running the server with linux kernel >= 2.6.13, you should add this line into *etc/security/limits.conf*.
+- If you are running the server with linux kernel >= 2.6.13, you should add this line into */etc/security/limits.conf*.
 With this line, the acquisition thread will be in real time mode.

 .. code-block:: sh